Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 ## Phase 3: Fuzzy transformation
 In this step, the analysis moves from purely physical measurements (NDVI) to an ecological interpretation of the data.
 The main goal is to make visible the inherent uncertainty of a landscape undergoing recovery.

-While a standard map might simply label a pixel as “Forest” or “Non-forest” using a hard cut-off, we use a linear transformation, implemented via the clamp function, to create a continuous gradient.
+While a standard map might label a pixel as “Forest” or “Non-forest” using a hard cut-off, we use a linear transformation, implemented via the clamp function, to create a continuous gradient.
 This process essentially teaches the model how to interpret “green” based on the actual characteristics of the site:

 Setting thresholds: we set 0.3 as the lower limit for “Non-forest” and 0.8 as the upper limit for “Pure forest”.